AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Overview/what-does-ocs-do.md

 Because types cannot be modified, OCS provides a flexible mechanism for viewing data in a stream view.
 A stream view is a logical overlay for stream data.

 For example, a process engineer and a maintenance technician, might want to see different data from the same stream.
-Because you cannot change the data sent to a stream, a stream view allows you to see a subset of the data in a stream.
+Because you cannot change the shape of data belonging to a stream, a stream view allows you to see a subset of the data in a stream.
 In this way the process engineer can see one subset of data in one stream view while the maintenance technician can see a different subset in a second stream view.

 Stream views can perform additional functions, such as convert units of measure and change names so the terminology that is displayed is more appropriate for a particular persona.